mattonomics/hackathon/README.md

 		}
 		add_action( 'save_post', 'politico\candidate\save_post' );
 		```
 1. Now that we have create our meta box and handled saving.
 Let's turn our attention to the front of our website.
 First, make sure pretty permalinks are enabled (see Settings > Permalinks).
-Let's create a candidate called `Hilary Clinton`.
-Once we've published our new candidate, a URL will show up like so: `http://local.wordpress-trunk.dev/candidates/hilary-clinton/`.
+Let's create a candidate called `Hillary Clinton`.
+Once we've published our new candidate, a URL will show up like so: `http://local.wordpress-trunk.dev/candidates/hillary-clinton/`.
 Notice how `candidates` is the slug we chose earlier when registering the post type.

 	If we view that URL, we see the title and content but not the state and political party.
 Remember, this view is inheriting the `single.php` template from the parent theme that knows nothing about the new fields we've created.
 There are a few directions we can go from here.
 We could add a hook/filter to the parent theme that allows us to conditionally output code given a specific post type; we can override the view completely; there are probably other creative solutions as well.
 For the sake of simplicity, let's override the template completely.